 Through Endowus, we can invest our SRS savings in its SRS core advised portfolios that are personalised to meet our long-term financial goals.
 We can also choose from a wide range of best-in-class single funds that are time-tested and globally diversified.

 Similar to all other Endowus portfolios, there are no sales charges, no transaction fees and a 100% Cashback on all trailer fees.

 If you’re interested to start investing with Endowus, you’ll be happy to know that DollarsAndSense readers can have their first $10,000 managed for free for 6 months, which translates to savings of $20 in fees.

 For a limited time only, DollarsAndSense readers can also enjoy an additional $43 off your CPF and SRS Endowus Fee (valid for 12 months) on top of the standard $20 off Endowus Fee when you sign up below to use the discount code.
 DNS_OF8FCQC3GN.
 Do note, this is only valid for new users.

 We can also invest in unit trust and mutual funds with our SRS funds.
 Remember, this extends to unit trusts outside of the three SRS administrators – which means we are not limited to investing in unit trusts that are sold by them.

-Platforms such as FSMOne and Aviva’s Navigator allows you to invest in diverse unit trusts investments with your SRS funds.
-These platforms also enable us to choose the regions, sectors and even fund managers we are comfortable investing our funds in.
+Platforms such as FSMOne and Singlife with Aviva’s Navigator, dollarDEX allows you to invest in diverse unit trusts investments with your SRS funds.
+These platforms also enable us to choose the regions, sectors and even fund managers we are comfortable investing our funds.